Altinn/altinn-studio-docs/content/app/development/logic/expressions/_index.en.md

 ---

 {{% panel theme="warning" %}}
 ⚠️ Dynamic behaviour is an area under active development.
-This functionality is not configurable directly in Altinn Studio yet, and must be configured manually in the JSON files.
+This functionality is currently available as a beta feature in Altinn Studio and offers limited configuration options.
+The UI only allows to build expressions with one level of nesting, meaning an unlimited number of un-nested expressions can be combined using either the *OR* or *AND* operator.
+However, the tool allows to edit more complicated expressions by freestyle writing.
+Currently the tool is also limited to connecting expression to boolean component fields.
 {{% /panel %}}

 ## Introduksjon